aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 </html>
 ```

 Once the button is clicked, it will create and add two new tasks to a queue, waiting for being executed.
+The first task is to change the appearance of the button to indicate it was clicked, while second one is to execute the JavaScript code.